How do I get Started?

 The exceptions are that in supervision your counsellor will need to discuss their work with you, but not to report what you have told them, instead to ensure they are working ethically with you and to the best of their abilities.

-Once your counselling ends we will archive your file and then store it in secure cabinets for 7 years, or if you are under 18 we store them for 7 years once you are 18.
+Once your counselling ends we will archive your file and then store it in secure cabinets or electronically for 7 years, or if you are under 18 we store them for 7 years once you are 18.

 You can ask us to destroy your information at any time however as part of compliance with the 2018 GDPR law.